cs50spring2021/tse-labs/crawler/README.md

 *Do not commit any data files produced by the crawler, any binary/object files produced by the compiler, backup files, core dumps, etc.*

+If you finish Lab 4 early, we encourage you to begin work on Lab 5 or Lab 6.
+Your Lab 4 submission may contain a partly-completed indexer or querier; the graders will ignore those files, but must be able to test your crawler without compilation or run-time errors.

 To submit, read the [Lab submission instructions](https://www.cs.dartmouth.edu/~cs50//Labs/submit.html).

 # Hints and tips

+There are tips and a Crawler demo in the [lecture notes](https://www.cs.dartmouth.edu/~cs50//Lectures/#unit-crawler).

 ### libcs50